HouseTrip/housetrip.github.com/_posts/2014-06-24-breaking-down-a-rails-2-monolith-using-plugins.md

   and tests in one folder.
 ---

-Going SOA is no easy feat, and as usually when something is complex and daunting, the best course of action is to break down the problem and take it one step at a time.
+Going SOA is no easy feat, and as usual when something is complex and daunting, the best course of action is to break down the problem and take it one step at a time.
 With a big application, a good first step would be to separate the application into it's apparent domain concepts.